I am currently working on several underwater projects.

 One of them is a video art called Anchor Point, which explores the idea of letting go and the transformation it arises.

 The film starts in a desert, showing a man who is hanging desperately on to the edge of the cliff.
 At a certain moment he decides to let go of his grip and starts to fall where the video continues.

 You're Gorgeous, You're Mad

 The presentation of self, usually in an attempt of creating a certain impression, is inevitably hiding essential parts in our traits, thoughts and feelings.

-of portraits of local people from Cape Charles, Virginia, who were photographed in and around their town.
+Two white cubes were built for this project.
+They served as a platform for a series of portraits of local people from Cape Charles, Virginia, who were photographed in and around their town.

 The work was created as part of the artist residency “Experimental Film Virginia”.

 In this video installation, I decided to examine people’s reactions to sounds, associated with three different major cultures and religions in Jerusalem today: Christianity, Islam, and Judaism.